Puerto Ricans in Holyoke, Massachusetts: Media

 As a growing demographic, the Puerto Rican community began to see greater representation in media.
-In the 1970s the Holyoke Transcript-Telegram's publisher, William Dwight Jr., attempted to cover some local news in Spanish.
+In the 1970s, the Holyoke Transcript-Telegram's publisher, William Dwight Jr., attempted to cover some local news in Spanish.
 Though it had only been a decade since Holyoke's last major non-English publication, the French La Justice, had folded, the effort to introduce a non-English paper was not well-received at that time.
-The city's Latino population was a much smaller demographic then, and not enough additional papers were sold to warrant the change, while the decision was met with paranoia by many non-Hispanic whites who Dwight would later speculate, "thought we were going to sneak stories over on them."
+The city's Latino population was a much smaller demographic then, and not enough additional papers were sold to warrant the change, while the decision was met with paranoia by many non-Hispanic whites who, Dwight would later speculate, "thought we were going to sneak stories over on them."
 In 1991, citing a lack of news coverage and negative portrayals, local resident Maria Figueroa reached out to Rev. Gus Peterson, a member of the board of Nueva Esperanza and owner of The Reminder in South Hadley; together they published La Nueva Era (The New Era) in March of 1991, a biweekly Spanish-language newspaper extant for some duration of the early 1990s.
-Not long after the Transcript folded in 1994, the Holyoke Sun would make a similar attempt with a single page dedicated to news in Spanish however this was received as too little by the Puerto Rican community, and again faced the same backlash from non-Spanish speakers.
-Since that time the paper has continued to cover the events and issues of the community, however at the beginning of the 21st century, new outlets would material which catered to Spanish speakers in the Valley.
+Not long after the Transcript folded in 1994, the Holyoke Sun would make a similar attempt with a single page dedicated to news in Spanish; however, this was received as too little by the Puerto Rican community and again faced the same backlash from non-Spanish speakers.
+Since that time, the paper has continued to cover the events and issues of the community; however, at the beginning of the 21st century, new outlets would publish material that catered to Spanish speakers in the Valley.
 In 2000, local journalist Anita Rivera worked with The Republican to launch El Pueblo Latino (The Latin People), a Spanish weekly which covers news in the Greater Holyoke area.
 Other independent media outlets would appear as well, including El Sol Latino, a bilingual monthly which was launched by former UMass professor Manuel Frau Ramos in 2004, as well as La Prensa (The Press) in 2007, a monthly bilingual news outlet which covered Latino culture in the Greater Springfield area until 2013.